MatthewKennedy/spree_backend/README.md

 ```

 Once your local Spree Dashboard is linked with the Rails app you are using for development you will need two terminal tabs open,
-one at the root of your Rails app, and one at the root of `spree_backend`.
+one at the root of your Rails app, and one at the root of `spree_admin`.

-In the terminal window at the root of the `spree_backend` run:
+In the terminal window at the root of the `spree_admin` run:

 ```bash
 yarn watch